 Gambling on the go has become an incredibly popular pastime, and those looking to start playing on their own mobile device will find a bevy of options from all the top brands.
 Whether it's sports betting, bingo, poker, or casino, you are sure to find topnotch mobile accessibility.

-The approach many brands took was to adapt their desktop website to fit a mobile browser.
+The approach many brands took at first was to adapt their desktop website to fit a mobile browser.
 For some this was more successful than others.
 Customer dissatisfaction usually sprung from the kind of games that the sites offered; if a game ran on Flash, it was often incompatible with mobiles and tablets.
 Fortunately much of this has changed after developers switched to HTML5, a code designed for cross-platform compatibility.

 The second approach was to invest time and money in producing a specialised app which users could download onto their smartphones.
 These frequently proved more popular than their browser counterparts as they could be played independently of a mobile browser.
 This meant that players could enjoy games offline, without need of an internet connection – a big bonus on the daily commute.

 Some developers decided that designing their own app may be too costly.
 These teams elected to instead piggyback on other, popular social apps, like Facebook, WhatsApp, and Kik.
 This way, players could download extensions for their existing apps, or open the game via the app’s browser.
 This resulted in increased popularity for the brand as users started liking their products on social media feeds, and sending in-play invites to their friends.

 As with any industry in its infancy, mobile casinos and gambling sites had their minor struggles with security in the beginning but have since firmed up all security involving mobile gambling to mirror that of the desktop sites.
 Players gambling on their mobile devices, whether through a mobile browser or an app, can rest assured they are safe as long as they play with a trusted and licensed operator.